openshift/origin/README.md

 Contributing
 ------------

+You can develop [locally on your host](CONTRIBUTING.adoc#develop-locally-on-your-host) or with a [virtual machine](CONTRIBUTING.adoc#develop-on-virtual-machine-using-vagrant), or if you want to just try out OpenShift [download the latest Linux server, or Windows and Mac OS X client pre-built binaries](CONTRIBUTING.adoc#download-from-github).

+First, **get up and running with the** [**Contributing Guide**](CONTRIBUTING.adoc).

 All contributions are welcome - OpenShift uses the Apache 2 license and does not require any contributor agreement to submit patches.
 Please open issues for any bugs or problems you encounter, ask questions on the OpenShift IRC channel (#openshift-dev on freenode), or get involved in the [Kubernetes project](https://github.com/GoogleCloudPlatform/kubernetes) at the container runtime layer.

 See [HACKING.md](https://github.com/openshift/origin/blob/master/HACKING.md) for more details on developing on OpenShift including how different tests are setup.

-If you want to run the test suite, make sure you have your environment from above set up, and from the origin directory run:
+If you want to run the test suite, make sure you have your environment set up, and from the `origin` directory run:

 ```
 # run the unit tests